Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Related Work

-\textbf{Heterogeneous treatment effect estimation in the presence of interference.}\; Recently, several methods have been developed to estimate treatment effects in network settings with interference.
-These methods often rely on a predefined exposure mapping that uses a basic aggregation function to summarize the treatments of the neighbors of an instance into a single variable that affects the outcome of the instance \citep{aronow2017estimating}.
-Most methods use the proportion of treated one-hop neighbors as mapping function.
-Under this assumption, a variety of estimators have been proposed, including inverse probability weighted (IPW) \citep{forastiere2021identification} and doubly robust \citep{chendoubly} estimation.
-Other methods use graph neural networks (GNNs) and balance the representations of the treatment and control groups by incorporating an Integral Probability Metric (IPM) into the loss function \citep{ma2021causal,cai2023generalization}, while \citet{jiang2022estimating} employs adversarial training.
+\textbf{Heterogeneous treatment effect estimation under interference.}\; Several methods have been developed to estimate treatment effects in network settings with interference.
+These methods often rely on a prespecified exposure mapping that uses a basic aggregation function to summarize the neighbors' treatments into a single variable that affects the instance's outcome \citep{aronow2017estimating}.
+Most methods use the proportion of treated one-hop neighbors as the exposure mapping.
+Under this assumption, several estimators have been proposed, including inverse probability weighted (IPW) \citep{forastiere2021identification} and doubly robust \citep{chendoubly} estimators.
+Other methods use GNNs and balance the representations of the treatment and control groups by incorporating an Integral Probability Metric (IPM) into the loss function \citep{ma2021causal,cai2023generalization} or by using adversarial training \citep{jiang2022estimating}.
+Although a prespecified exposure mapping can theoretically be heterogeneous (i.e., dependent on covariates), operationalizing it requires strong assumptions about the interference mechanism.
+Consequently, most methods based on a prespecified exposure mapping use a homogeneous specification.

-Since the assumption of a predefined exposure mapping may be unrealistic, there has been growing interest in \textit{learning} this mapping directly from data.
-IDE-Net \citep{adhikari2025inferring} uses multiple plausible and expressive candidate mappings and concatenates them, allowing the model to learn a weighted combination that best approximates the true exposure mapping.
-SPNet \citep{huang2023modeling} leverages masked attention, while \citet{zhao2024learning} combine attention weights with Dual Weighted Regression to address covariate shift.
-In contrast, we propose an alternative approach that integrates Graph Isomorphism Networks \citep{xu2018powerful} with domain adversarial training \citep{ganin2016domain,bica2020estimating} to mitigate the impact of (network-level) covariate shift.

-A related line of research examines treatment effects in the presence of interference over time, i.e., contagion effects, where the outcomes of different entities can also influence each other over time \citep{jiang2023cf,fatemi2023contagion}.
-Another strand of work, which maintains the no-interference assumption, leverages network information to mitigate confounding bias in CATE estimation \citep{guo2020learning,guo2021ignite}.

-\textbf{Homophily in causal inference.} Disentangling causal (network) effects from homophily is a well-known and important problem in network influence research \citep{shalizi2011homophily,aral2009distinguishing,mcfowland2023estimating}.
-The problem is that, when latent homophily is present, it becomes impossible to identify whether an observed outcome is caused by network influence or by latent homophily.
-For example, obese individuals have been shown to cluster in social networks \citep{christakis2007spread}.
-However, identifying whether this pattern arises from latent homophily or from actual contagion of obesity is very difficult using observational data \citep{shalizi2011homophily,ogburn2024causal}.